vinniefalco/LuaBridge/README.md

   cannot access.
 The global environment does not expose metatables

 - Metatables created by LuaBridge are tagged with a lightuserdata key which is unique in the process.
-Other libraries cannot forge a Luabridge metatable.
+Other libraries cannot forge a LuaBridge metatable.

 This security system can be easily bypassed if scripts are given access to